Assessment concepts and lifecycle

 It reduces procedural friction for recovery and enforcement (including expedited

-court attachment under s 33A where finality signals are an affidavit
+court attachment under section 33A where finality

 requirement).